Why Setting Your Story Matters

 And, of course, you remember this because the setting of a book stays with you long after the metadata has faded.
 This is because it's the setting that takes a reader deep into the world of a novel, creating those vital visual images that allow them to travel with the protagonist.
 Whether a story is set in the heart of the Amazon jungle or on one street in London, the way that setting is described can make all the difference to a reader's experience.

 As well as anchoring your story to a place that your readers can clearly visualize, you can also use your setting to drop clues about who your characters are, the lives they lead, and what makes them tick.
 Is their home cramped or spacious?
 Is each surface piled high with souvenirs of their past lives or wiped clean of anything that might give something away?
 What kind of pictures do they hang on their walls?
 Are there dirty, abandoned coffee cups on the table or do they keep their dishes clean?
 These are the details that set the scene and tell your reader something about who they are dealing with.

-And you can get creative in how you establish a setting: chucking in the odd description of the sun rising over the Coliseum or your character skipping down the Spanish Steps will tell your reader that you've whisked them to Rome.
+And you can get creative in how you establish a setting: using writing exercises or chucking in the odd description of the sun rising over the Coliseum or your character skipping down the Spanish Steps will tell your reader that you've whisked them to Rome.
 With that alone, however, you are relying on their past experiences of the city to take them any further, and those might not match yours or, more importantly, your character's.

 Deciding to set my story in a real place